 Preventing Tears and Making Repairs:

 All gaiters may tear.
-In particular the toe area and any part close to the ground would be at greatest risk.
-Two ways to reduce this risk is to reinforce the toe area with gaffa tape or rip stop tape if it isn’t already reinforced, and to fit the gaiters as high as possible on the shoe without letting sand in.
+In particular, the toe area and any part close to the ground would be at greatest risk.
+Two ways to reduce this risk is to reinforce the toe area with gaffa tape or ripstop tape if it isn’t already reinforced and to fit the gaiters as high as possible on the shoe without letting sand in.
 You can also repair small tears with whatever tape you have available as long as it adheres reasonably well to the fabric.
-We have found that the Hypafix tape (which is great for tapaing toes to prevent or protect blisters) adheres exceptionally well to the fabric used in teh myRaceKit gaiters and other similar nylon fabrics.
-Rip stop tape is another option as it is also light weight and be carried in small amounts as it has a paper backing.
+We have found that the Hypafix tape (which is great for taping toes to prevent or protect blisters) adheres exceptionally well to the fabric used in the myRaceKit gaiters and other similar nylon fabrics.
+Ripstop tape is another option as it is also lightweight and be carried in small amounts as it has a paper backing.
 It can typically be purchased by the metre from suppliers of technical fabrics.

 Fitting your Desert Gaiters: